 Valerie Green was born and educated in England where she studied journalism and law.
 Her passion was always writing from the moment she first held a pen in her hand.
-After working at the world-famous Foyles Books on Charing Cross Road, London, followed by a brief stint with M15 and legal firms, she moved to Canada in 1968 where she married and raised a family, while embarking on a long career as a freelance writer, columnist, and author of over over twenty non-fiction historical and true-crime books.
+After working at the world-famous Foyles Books on Charing Cross Road, London, followed by a brief stint with M15 and legal firms, she moved to Canada in 1968 where she married and raised a family, while embarking on a long career as a freelance writer, columnist, and author of over twenty non-fiction historical and true-crime books.
 She is currently working on her debut novel Providence, which will be published soon as the first of The McBride Chronicles, an historical four-generational family saga bringing early BC history alive.
 Now semi-retired (although writers never really retire!) she enjoys taking short road trips around BC with her husband, watching their two beloved grandsons grow up and, of course, writing.
-Editor’s note: Valerie’s most recent contributions to The Ormsby Review are reviews of books by Leslie Howard, D.B.
+Editor’s note: Valerie has recently reviewed books by Leslie Howard, D.B.
 Carew, Caroline Adderson, Dean Unger, Jody Hedlund, Dora Dueck, and Tara Moss.

 The Ormsby Review.
 More Books.
 More Reviews.
 More Often.

 Publisher and Editor: Richard Mackie